-- 6.1 All categories of authority will be presented substantially in the same format.
-The official copy of the authority will be found on the Board's website and the University's policy website, with an official paper in the Board's office. - 6.2 The Council will devise an operational system to organize the categories of authority under discernible functional areas. - 6.3 Responsible Officers will, from time to time, review categories of authority within their functional areas to determine if repeal or amendment is advisable. - 6.4 Technical changes to the organizational system, titles of authorities, indexing of authorities, or any other administrative change necessary to maintain an accessible and efficient policy function that does not conflict with this Board Statement may be accomplished after notice to the Board Chair.
+6.1 All categories of authority will be presented substantially in the same format.
+The official copy of the authority will be found on the Board's website and the University's policy website.

+6.2 The Council will devise an operational system to organize the categories of authority under discernible functional areas.

+6.3 Responsible Officers will, from time to time, review categories of authority within their functional areas to determine if repeal or amendment is advisable.

+6.4 Technical changes to the organizational system, titles of authorities, indexing of authorities, or any other administrative change necessary to maintain an accessible and efficient policy function that does not conflict with this Board Statement may be accomplished after notice to the Board Chair.

+- 7.1 November 16, 2022: Full Board approval to revision of section 5.0 - 7.2 February 15, 2023: Full Board approval to revision of section 1.6